-Deep-vein thrombosis is initially treated with an anticoagulant such as heparin or fondaparinux.
+Deep-vein thrombosis is initially treated with an anticoagulant.
+Today there are many choices, such as one of the newer oral direct acting agents, intravenous heparin or subcutaneous low-molecular weight heparin or fondaparinux.
 Anticoagulants can stop a DVT from getting larger and can prevent new clots from forming.
 Use of these drugs substantially decreases the risk of developing a pulmonary embolism.

-But anticoagulants can’t dissolve a clot that has already formed.
-That’s the job of drugs called thrombolytics (commonly known as clot busters), such as streptokinase and alteplase.
-Although you might think that using these drugs against DVT would be a good idea, studies have had mixed results.
-Thrombolytics don’t appear to improve survival or shorten hospital stays, and they increase the risk of bleeding.
-They do, however, appear to decrease the risk of post-phlebitic syndrome.
+But anticoagulants can't quickly dissolve a clot that has already formed.
+That's the job of drugs called thrombolytics (commonly known as clot busters), such as streptokinase and alteplase.
+Studies have had mixed results.
+However, they are sometimes considered in people with massive leg clots to prevent long-term leg swelling and pain (called post-phlebitis syndrome).

-A new study published online in The Lancet shows that delivering a clot-dissolving drug directly into the clot—instead of having it circulate through the bloodstream via standard intravenous delivery—is very effective in preventing post-phlebitic syndrome among people with large clots that are high up in the leg and/or in the pelvis.
-Direct delivery of the clot-buster allows the use of a lower dose, which decreases the risk of bleeding elsewhere in the body.
+Delivering a clot-dissolving drug directly into the clot—instead of having it circulate through the bloodstream via standard intravenous delivery—allows the use of a lower dose, which decreases the risk of bleeding elsewhere in the body.

 Not everyone with a DVT needs direct clot-dissolving therapy.
 Anticoagulants, along with support stockings to reduce swelling and improve blood flow, are enough for most people.
-For those with a large clot, especially one high up in the leg or in the pelvis, direct injection of a thrombolytic agent will help protect the affected vein from post-phlebitic syndrome.
+For those with a very large clot, especially one high up in the leg or in the pelvis, direct injection of a thrombolytic agent may help protect the affected vein from post-phlebitis syndrome.

 Prevention is preferable to treatment